Iona

-In 2019, the island's estimated population was 120.
-Residents engage in farming, using traditional methods.
-Other occupations include crofting and tourism-related work; some craftsmen make goods for sale locally, such as pottery, tapestries, jewellery and knitted goods.
+Iona's resident population is about 180.
 In March 1980, the Hugh Fraser Foundation donated much of the main island (and its off-lying islands) to the current owner, the National Trust for Scotland.
 The abbey and some church buildings are owned by the Iona Cathedral Trust.

 One publication, describing the religious significance of the island, says that the island is "known as the birthplace of Celtic Christianity in Scotland,” and notes that “St Columba came here in the year 563 to establish the Abbey, which still stands".

 Etymology

-Because the Hebrides have been successively occupied by speakers of several languages since the Iron Age, many of its islands’ names have more than one possible meaning.
+Because the Hebrides have been successively occupied by speakers of several languages since the Iron Age, many of its islands' names have more than one possible meaning.
 Nonetheless, few, if any, have accumulated as many different names over the centuries as the island now known in English as "Iona".

 The place-name scholar William J. Watson has shown that the earliest recorded names of the island meant something like "yew-place".
 The element Ivo-, denoting "yew", occurs in inscriptions in the ogham alphabet (Iva-cattos [genitive], Iva-geni [genitive]) and in Gaulish names (Ivo-rix, Ivo-magus); it may also be the basis of early Gaelic names like Eógan (ogham: Ivo-genos).
-The island's name may also be related to the name of a mythological figure, Fer hÍ mac Eogabail, the foster-son of Manannan, whose forename meaning "man of the yew".
+The island's name may also be related to the name of a mythological figure, Fer hÍ mac Eogabail, the foster-son of Manannán, whose forename meaning "man of the yew".

+Coates (2006) disputes the "yew" interpretation due to a lack of archeological evidence for yew on the island.
+Coates instead compares the Punic term ’y ("island, isolated place").